 Hot Shots Academy

-The Monroe County Board of County Commissioners has approved a second Monroe County Fire Rescue “Hot Shots” program.
+The Monroe County Board of County Commissioners has approved the Monroe County Fire Rescue “Hot Shots” program.
 The program is a free firefighting and first responder training for qualified Monroe County residents in exchange for a commitment to volunteer for three years or work as a firefighter anywhere in the Florida Keys.

 The program waives the $2,200 curriculum fee for qualified local residents, 18 and older with a minimum of a high school diploma or GED, to take the Firefighter I and II courses at Monroe County’s Joe London Fire Training Academy facility on Grassy Key, MM 56.6.

 Students who successfully complete all 17 performance objectives of the firefighter program will be prepared to take the State of Florida Firefighter I and II examinations.

 The class typically runs from September to January.
 The State of Florida Certification and testing will follow.
 For more information, contact Cara Johnson at 305-289-6004 or Johnson-Cara@monroecounty-fl.gov.
 If interested in being a Hot Shot, fill out this interest form to be notified of upcoming programs: Hot Shot Interest Form.

 Students will be responsible for purchasing their own instructional book (Essentials of Firefighting 7th Edition).
 They also will be responsible for rental fees for required bunker gear, taking care of their own accommodations, and transportation to the academy.